ros2/libyaml_vendor/libyaml_q_declaration.md

 ### Performance [4.iv]

-Performance tests, and performance regression policy are not public, if any.
+Performance tests are defined in the vendored package.

 ### Linters and Static Analysis [4.v]